skhabiri/DS-Unit-3-Sprint-1-Software-Engineering/module3-containers-and-reproducible-builds/README.md

 ## Assignment

-Install and run code from your `lambdata` package inside a Docker container.
+Install and run code from your `skpackage` package inside a Docker container.
 This is a relatively simple baseline to support the variety of local workflows students will have.